-This course provides an introduction to the materials, processes, and issues pertaining to the making of three-dimensional objects.
+This course introduces the materials, processes, and issues pertaining to the making of threedimensional objects.
 The use of varied materials (clay, plaster, found objects, cloth, etc.) is explored along with the formal and conceptual principals that form the basis of contemporary sculpture.
-Prerequisite: ART 132 or consent of the instructor.
+Prerequisite: ART 132 or Permission of the instructor.

-ART 231 OBSERVATIONAL DRAWING
+ART 231 OBSERVATIONAL DRAWING (DESIGNATED SERVICE-LEARNING COURSE)

 This course focuses on developing an understanding of the structure of object and figure through freehand drawing.
 Offers students an opportunity to explore a wide range of materials, including wash, charcoal, and pencil.
-Prerequisite: ART 134 or consent of the instructor.
+Prerequisite: ART 134 or Permission of the Instructor.